 The recently revised San Marcos Land Development Code also includes landscape water conservation measures for new development.
-These rules require developers and homebuilders to offer xeriscape options for new single-family homes, require use of low-water landscape materials, provide limitations of turf grass areas, and require minimum soil depths and quality.
+These rules require developers and homebuilders to offer xeriscape options for new single-family homes, require use of low-water landscape materials, provide limitations of turf grass areas in new developments, and require minimum soil depths and quality.